5G – New era of the internet

 Security and privacy are two of the main concerns surrounding this new era of mobile communication technology.

-With higher speed networks come greater opportunities for malicious actors to access sensitive information stored on connected devices.
+With faster networks come greater opportunities for malicious actors to access sensitive information stored on connected devices.

-5G networks must therefore be designed with robust security measures that protect user data and privacy against intrusion or manipulation.
+5G networks must therefore be designed with robust security measures that protect user data and privacy from intrusion or manipulation.

 In addition to security concerns, achieving high throughput and ultra-low latency requires complex network architecture designs that are not always feasible for all service providers.